- Alise Talley

 Another way to get your web pages noticed is through title tags and meta descriptions.

-Title tags are the headlines, and typically are the first thing people see about a page.
+Title tags are the headlines, typically the first thing people see about a page.
 Google describes them as “the primary piece of information used to decide which results to click on.”

-Headlines should be an original description of the page in 60 characters or less, or else it won’t be entirely visible.
-It should be informative and contain keywords, but don’t overdo it.
-You should also keep in mind the search intent when creating it.
+Headlines should be an original description of the page in 60 characters or less, or else they won’t be entirely visible.
+They should be informative and contain keywords, but don’t overdo it.
+You should also keep in mind the search intent when creating them.

 Under the title tag, there is the meta description.
-A meta description is the one to two-sentence summary.
-Some describe this as a sales pitch to get a user to visit your page.
+A meta description is a one—to two-sentence summary.
+Some describe it as a sales pitch to get users to visit your page.

 This can be up to 160 characters and should be different for every page you have.
 Like the headline, don’t keyword stuff the meta description.
 Too many keywords can seem tacky and unauthentic.